 Placement will be determined in consultation with the student, family, teachers, and principal or designee based on academic performance, including course performance and assessments as well as other evidence and goals.
-Exact wording as well as the new minimum graduation requirements can be found in 704 KAR 3:305; https://apps.legislature.ky.gov/law/kar/704/003/305.pdf
+Exact wording is found in 704 KAR 3:305 (www.lrc.ky.gov/kar/704/003/305.htm).